Compare two cars

 Well, these are two pretty similar cars we have here!
 It's only details that could potentially make the difference.
 Considering they both belong to the suv segment and utilize the same 5-door suv body style and the 4 x 4 wheel drive system, it all comes up to the specific electric engine choice they offer.
 The first one has a Tesla-engineered powertrain under the hood, a IM Electric unit in formation 1 / 1 with 539hp unit, while the other one gets its power and torque from a PMSM Electric unit in formation 1 / 1 with 540hp engine designed by BMW.

-ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that Tesla is significantly less fault-prone, when all the models are taken into account.
-That's the official data, while our visitors describe reliability of Tesla with an average rating of 1.3, and models under the BMW badge with 4.1 out of 5.
+ReliabilityManufacturers have been building their reliability reputation for decades now and, generally speaking, it appears that Tesla is significantly less fault-prone, at least on all of the models level.
+These are the official statistics, while our visitors describe reliability of Tesla with an average rating of 1.3, and models under the BMW badge with 4.1 out of 5.
 Independent research findings rank Model X as average reliability-wise, and iX is more or less at the same level.We should definitely mention that owners of cars with the same powertrain as the American car rank it on average as 3.0 out of 5, exactly the same as the other one.

 Performance & Fuel economyBMW is a bit more agile, reaching 100km/h in 0.2 seconds less than its competitor.
 In addition to that it accelerates all the way to 250 kilometers per hour, exactly the same as the other car does.
 When it comes to fuel economy things look pretty much the same for both cars, especially if you take into account all the free charging points provided by the manufacturer and/or the local government's environmental programs.
 One of the essential things to consider when it comes to this type of vehicles would be range, although here it's more or less the same, orbiting around 480 kilometers on a single charge.